 Supervised experiences provide grist for the mill of all other training components.
 The largest proportion of time is spent providing clinical services.
-Interns provide individual and group psychotherapy, under the supervision of primary clinical supervisors, a clinical emphasis supervisor, and a group co-facilitator.
+Interns provide individual and group psychotherapy under the supervision of primary clinical supervisors, a clinical emphasis supervisor, and a group co-facilitator.
 Additionally, they conduct four initial contact clinical interviews weekly, serving in the role of consultant-on-duty (COD).
-In the Outreach area, interns provide approximately one hour of psychoeducational programming each week.
-In the Training area, interns provide clinical supervision to a doctoral-level practicum student during spring semester.
-For administrative experience, interns serve on at least one administrative committee within the UCS.
+In the outreach area, interns provide approximately one hour of psychoeducational programming each week.
+In the training area, interns provide clinical supervision to a doctoral-level practicum student during spring semester.
+For administrative experience, interns serve on at least one administrative committee within University Counseling Service.

 Each intern selects a yearlong clinical emphasis focused on evidence-based interventions.
 Within the emphasis, each week, the intern provides three to four hours of individual or group services.
 They also complete relevant readings and receive one hour of weekly clinical supervision.

-- Group Treatment, Scott Liu, Ph.D., Supervisor (Intern will co-lead more groups than the generalist requirement for one process group.
-The additions would include brief skills-based groups and an additional process group.)
+- Group Therapy (Intern will co-lead additional groups beyond the generalist requirement for one process group.
+The additions could include brief skills-based groups as well as additional process groups.)

-These are the likely Outreach Mentorship options available for the 2021-2022 year:
+These are likely outreach mentorship options available for the 2023-2024 year:

 - Heidi Schmitt, L.I.S.W. – Collegiate Recovery Program